Matteo Farina: Beatification process

-The beatification process for Farina launched on 11 April 2016 after the Congregation for the Causes of Saints titled him as a Servant of God and issued the official nihil obstat (no objections) decree which would allow for the Brindisi-Ostuni archdiocese to open the investigation.
-The diocesan process was opened on 19 September 2016 and concluded some months later on 24 April 2017; the C.C.S. validated this process on 22 September 2017.
-The postulators submitted the official Positio dossier to the C.C.S. officials in mid-2018 for evaluation.
+The beatification process for Farina launched on 11 April 2016 after the Congregation for the Causes of Saints (CCS) titled him as a Servant of God and issued the official nihil obstat (no objections) decree which would allow for the Brindisi-Ostuni archdiocese to open the investigation.
+The diocesan process was opened on 19 September 2016 and concluded some months later on 24 April 2017; the CCS validated this process on 22 September 2017.
+The postulators submitted the official Positio dossier to the CCS officials in mid-2018 for evaluation.

 Farina's beatification depends upon the papal confirmation of a miracle attributed to his intercession which in most cases is a healing that neither medicine nor science could explain.
-The Brindisi-Ostuni Archdiocese investigated such a case from 7 November 2018 until 21 March 2019 with all the relevant interrogatories and medical evidence presented to the C.C.S. following that investigation.
+The Brindisi-Ostuni Archdiocese investigated such a case from 7 November 2018 until 21 March 2019 with all the relevant interrogatories and medical evidence presented to the CCS following that investigation.

-The current postulator for this cause is Dr. Francesca Consolini.
+The current postulator for this cause is Francesca Consolini.